Born from Emptiness

 Witness the Weaver's Darkness

-Explore Malritha's tragic transformation from gifted seer to cosmic destroyer.
-Her story examines the shadow side of love, the danger of entitled obsession, and the price of demanding what cannot be given freely.
+Read the birth of the Blood-Moon Child and the making of the loom of leviathan bone.
+Her account examines the shadow side of love, the danger of entitled obsession, and the price of demanding what cannot be given freely.